ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/06-storing-displaying-data.md

 2. Setup deployment from github:
     - On the web app configuration dashboard, click "Set up deployment from source control." (on the lower righthand side of the page)

     ![Configure Event Hub](/images/webappconfig1.png)

     - Select "External repositiory" from the dialog

+     (Note: You'd think this should be "Github repository", but we're avoiding having you fork and maintain your own version fo the code for today.
+If you want to modify it later, you can fork the repository and modify it.
+Then you would have to update your deployment source to "Github Repository" which finds *your* repositories.)

     ![External Repository](/images/webapp-external-repository.png)

     - Navigate to the [ThingLabs Web App repository](https://github.com/ThingLabsIo/ThingLabs-IoT-Dashboard), copy the git repo url

     ![Git repo url](/images/thinglabs-github-webapp-repo.png)

     - Paste it into the dialog on the configuration (the External Repository Page)

     ![Git repo url](/images/webapp-config-repo.png)

     - Click checkmark on the lower-right to setup your deployment from the ThingLabs Github Repository
     - Click on "Configure" to customize settings for your the Web App.
         - Turn Web Sockets on

         ![Web App Enable Web Sockets](/images/WebAppConfigureWebSockets.png)

         - Add an App Setting (Key: THINGLABS_EVENTHUB_CONNSTRING Value: Connection String from your EventHub)

         ![Web App App Settings](/images/WebAppConfigureAppSettings.png)

         - Use the connection string from your Event Hub

         ![Event Hub Connection String](/images/EventHubConfigureConnectionString.png)

         - Save the changes
     - Restart the Web Application
 3. Browse to your site